arduino/docs-content/content/hardware/03.nano/boards/nano-matter-community-version/datasheet/datasheet.md

 </div>

-<sup>1</sup> Nano Matter powered through the IN5V pin (+5 VDC).
+<sup>1</sup> Nano Matter Community Version powered through the IN5V pin (+5 VDC).

 ### Power Consumption

 <p style="text-align: justify;">
-The table below summarizes the power consumption of the Nano Matter in different test cases.
+The table below summarizes the power consumption of the Nano Matter Community Version in different test cases.
 Notice that the board's operating current will depend greatly on the application.
 </p>

 |             Parameter             |     Symbol     | Min | Typ | Max | Unit |